charlene04/Video-Converter/README.md

-#VIDEO DURATION CONVERTER
+#VIDEO SPEED CONVERTER

-This is a Video duration converter built using Nodejs and fluent-ffmpeg.
+This is a Video speed converter built using Nodejs and fluent-ffmpeg.

 =====================================================================================
 =====================================================================================